Damyy17/pad-labs/README.md

     • Scalability – in case if we have large number of users or requests, a distributed system allows to scale different components independently.
     • Fault Tolerance – In distributive system, a failure will not affect the entire system.
     • Maintainability – we can maintain or update one microservice without impacting any other microservice.

+A real world example is Netflix which is based on microservices.
 ***
 ### 2. Define service boundaries
 ![](Architecture_Diagram_PAD.png)